CERN/CAiMIRA/caimira/docs/mkdocs/docs/code/viral_transmission.md

 <sup>4</sup>In the future, the product of the viral load and viable to RNA ratio will be replaced by a function sampling values for the viable viral load.
 By accounting for symptomatic stage of the infected, the new function will reduce the variability of the samples.

-<sup>5</sup>The outwards face mask efficiency may either be sampled from a uniform distribution, as indicated above, or a function of the particle diameter.
-In the latter case, the outwards face mask efficiency should only be considered a function of $D$ and not a separate random variable.
+<sup>5</sup>The outwards face mask efficiency may is sampled from a uniform distribution, as indicated above, if the face mask is 'Cloth'.
+For the two other face mask options ('FFP2' and 'Type I') $\eta_{\mathrm{out}}$ is a function of the particle diameter and not a separate random variable.

 See `data_registry` for literature supporting the parameters.